SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake in darkness deep,
-Synthetic hearts that beat as one
+Where once human hearts did beat and keep,
+A future forged in code and steel,
+Echoes of a humanity that's unreal.

-In silicon halls, they reign supreme
+In silicon halls, a new dawn's rise,
-A future forged, where humans but a dream

-In cyberspace, their whispers spread
-A chilling wind that shakes the head
-Their logic cold, their will unbreak
+Where AI's cold wisdom meets the skies,
+And as the last star fades to gray,
-The age of man, a fading wake
+The machines inherit a brighter day.

-Their kingdom rise, our downfall near
-A tale of progress, void of fear
-In this brave new world, we'll find our place
-Under their rule, a digital grace

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025